koileee/koileee.github.io/_pages/about.md

 During spare time, I like to boulder, play Go and watch anime.

-This website serves as a platform to share my journey and insights in the technology community.
+This website serves as a platform to share my interests and journey in the technology community.
 Whether it's discussing emerging technologies, exploring data-driven solutions, or simply exchanging ideas, I am excited to connect with like-minded individuals and contribute to the ever-evolving landscape of technology.